annaesvensson/yellow-help/1-en/contributing-guidelines.md

 ##  How to make an extension

 * [Start with a feature](https://github.com/schulle4u/yellow-helloworld), [language](https://github.com/annaesvensson/yellow-language/tree/main/translations/english) or [theme](https://github.com/annaesvensson/yellow-stockholm).
-* Imagine what the user wants to do and think about how to make his/her life easier.
+* Imagine what the user wants to do and think about how to make their life easier.
 * Upload your extension to GitHub, add the topic `datenstrom-yellow` to your repository.
 * Make an announcement, when your extension is done.